microwave89-hv/hw-fw-notes/to-clarify-mbp101.md

 * And *why* is __Firmware.scap__ that large, and clearly different from e.g. the MBP101.00F6.B00???

 * Is the Renesas H8/2113 (GMUX chip) programmable from either ME/SMM/SPI ROM/macOS w/o HW access?
 If yes, how?
 Is there any GMUX FW update???
 (Gaining control over the GMUX PC might allow for rapidly strobing the display backlight ;) )

+* Is it possible to write NVRAM variables without use of Apple updaters/bless/... ?